sisodiabhumca/gsiso-ai/wiki/home.md

-# Gsiso AI Linux Documentation
+# gsiso ai linux documentation

-Welcome to the official documentation for Gsiso AI Linux, a lightweight and efficient Linux distribution designed for modern computing needs.
+welcome to the official documentation for gsiso ai linux, a lightweight and efficient linux distribution designed for modern computing needs.

 ## Getting Started

-New to Gsiso AI?
-Start here:
+new to gsiso ai? start here:

 - [Installation Guide](getting-started/installation)
 - [Quick Start](getting-started/quick-start)